astronomer/docs/software/install-airgapped.md

 The contents of this namespace will be used to provision and manage Airflow instances running in other namespaces.
 Each Airflow will have its own isolated namespace.

-## Step TBD: Third-Party Igress-Controller DNS Configuration {#third-party-igress-controller-dns-configuration}
+## Step 5: Third-Party Igress-Controller DNS Configuration {#third-party-igress-controller-dns-configuration}

 If using Astronomer's bundled ingress-controller - skip this step.